About NECTAR

 To deposit your thesis in NECTAR you should:

-• Sign the University's thesis author consent form available from the Senior Research Degrees Administrator.This includes your consent for your thesis to be included in NECTAR and the British Library's electronic theses scheme.
+- Sign the University's thesis author consent form available from the Senior Research Degrees Administrator.This includes your consent for your thesis to be included in NECTAR and the British Library's electronic theses scheme, EThOS.

 4.2 Other research outputs

-In order for your work to be included in the University's Annual Research Report you should ensure that its metadata are included in NECTAR.
-The procedure for achieving this depends on the School to which you belong.
+In order for your work to be included in the University's research reports you should ensure that its metadata are included in NECTAR.

-*In addition to the standard bibliographic details normally used to cite your work, NECTAR can store a variety of extra information, so please feel free to include any or all of the following:
+In addition to the standard bibliographic details normally used to cite your work, NECTAR can store a variety of extra information, so you should have available any or all of the following:

 When the copyright position is known, the NECTAR team will contact you to request the appropriate version of the full text (or other content).
-At this point we will need a signed Author Licence from you.
+If you upload the full text yourself you should carefully read the on-screen copyright statement before depositing your work.
+If another person has uploaded itfor you, you will need to sign an Author Licence and send it to the NECTAR team in Park Library.
 On receipt of your work we will convert it to an appropriate format (if necessary), append a NECTAR cover sheet and upload the item to the repository.

-Once your work has been deposited we will notify you of its permanent URL which you may share with your colleagues and display on your own web pages.
+Once your work has been processed we will notify you of its permanent URL which you may share with your colleagues and display on your own web pages.

 5 Which file formats are acceptable?